Stocks Edge Up, Led by Real Estate, Utilities

 Still, Mr. Christopher said the earnings and economic backdrop remains favorable for stocks heading into 2018.

 Real-estate and utility shares advanced as government bond yields fell for a second consecutive day.
 Those sectors, known as bond proxies because they tend to pay hefty dividends, had sold off in recent sessions as yields had climbed.
-Both S&P 500 groupings added at least 0.3%.
+Both S&P 500 groupings added 0.4%.

-The yield on the benchmark 10-year Treasury note fell to 2.412%, according to Tradeweb, from 2.467% on Tuesday.
+The yield on the benchmark 10-year Treasury note fell to 2.412% from 2.467% on Tuesday -- its largest one-day drop since September.
 Yields fall as prices rise.
 The WSJ Dollar Index, which tracks the dollar against a basket of 16 others, was down 0.2%.

 Corporate news also drove some of the day's larger moves.

-Shares of General Electric pared earlier gains and were recently down 0.3% following the industrial conglomerate's announcement that it is increasing its ownership in Sweden's Arcam, which develops electron-beam melting machines for manufacturing and produces advanced metal powders.
+Shares of General Electric pared earlier gains and closed down 5 cents, or 0.3%, at $17.38 following the industrial conglomerate's announcement that it is increasing its ownership in Sweden's Arcam, which develops electron-beam melting machines for manufacturing and produces advanced metal powders.

-Tesla shares fell 1.7% after KeyBanc Capital Markets analysts said in a note to clients that they expect fewer Model 3 deliveries for the current quarter than previously anticipated, based on conversations with Tesla salespeople across the U.S. On Tuesday, Tesla CEO Elon Musk teased details for a pickup truck that would challenge Ford Motor and others, though he was vague about his intentions.
+Tesla shares fell 5.65, or 1.8%, to 311.64 after KeyBanc Capital Markets analysts said in a note to clients that they expect fewer Model 3 deliveries for the current quarter than previously anticipated, based on conversations with Tesla salespeople across the U.S. On Tuesday, Tesla CEO Elon Musk teased details for a pickup truck that would challenge Ford Motor and others, though he was vague about his intentions.

-Boeing shares added less than 0.1% after Morocco's Royal Air Maroc said it ordered four 787-9 Dreamliners from the aerospace giant valued at $1.1 billion at list prices.
+Boeing shares added 26 cents, or 0.1%, to 295.62 after Morocco's Royal Air Maroc said it ordered four 787-9 Dreamliners from the aerospace giant valued at $1.1 billion at list prices.

-Elsewhere, the Stoxx Europe 600 pared earlier losses and closed up 0.1% as regional markets reopened from a holiday, supported by gains in the basic resources, real-estate and oil-and-gas sectors.
+Elsewhere, the Stoxx Europe 600 closed up 0.1% as regional markets reopened from a holiday, supported by gains in the basic resources, real-estate and oil-and-gas sectors.
 Oil and copper have hit fresh multiyear highs recently, lifted by supply disruptions.

 Technology stocks fell in Asia, a day after shares of Apple and some of its suppliers dragged down major U.S. indexes in a fall analysts attributed to reports that the company is considering cutting its first-quarter sales forecast for its iPhone X. The Shanghai Composite fell 0.9%, while South Korea's Kospi advanced 0.4%.